 U.S. National Whitewater Center, 5000 Whitewater Center Parkway

 This popular festival celebrates the outdoor lifestyle with competitions, exhibitions, demos and live music.
-It’s free to attend, listen to the music, watch demos, do Yoga, participate in workshops and watch the competitions.
+It’s free to attend, listen to the music, watch demos, do yoga, participate in workshops and watch the competitions.
 There’s a parking charge and a cost to participate in the competitions.
-The festival features ten live bands, including Nathaniel Rateliff & the Night Sweats, and The Revivalists.
+The festival features thirteen live bands, including The Wood Brothers, Shakey Graves and Deer Tick.

 Levine Center for the Arts and Romare Bearden Park

 The Charlotte Jazz Festival is a ticketed event.
 However, it includes many free events.
-There’s no cost to enjoy Lunch Hour Jazz, Happy Hour Jazz, Late Night Jams, Junior Jazz Club, the Loonis McGlohon Young Jazz Artist Competition or Jazz Picnic in the Park.
+There’s no cost to enjoy Lunch Hour Jazz, Jazz at the Pavilion or the Loonis McGlohon Young Jazz Artist Competition.

-North Carolina Science Festival, a statewide collection of events that take place over several weeks, is intended to ignite an interest in science in both kids and adults.
-Events take place at a number of venues in the Charlotte area, including Discovery Place, UNCC, CPCC, libraries, schools, and ImaginOn.
-Past activities have included demonstrations, lectures, hands-on experiments, kids’ engineering competitions and much more.
-Most of the activities are free.
+North Carolina Science Festival, a statewide collection of events that take place over the month of April, is intended to ignite an interest in science in both kids and adults.
+Events take place at a number of venues in the Charlotte area, including Discovery Place, UNC Charlotte, CPCC and libraries.
+Activities include demonstrations, movies, hands-on science activities, star parties, informational sessions, the UNC Charlotte Science & Technology Expo and more.

 Aldersgate, 3800 Shamrock Drive

 Come hungry and enjoy sandwiches from around the world for purchase from a variety of food trucks and vendors.
-There will be international entertainment all day too, as well as kids’ activities like face-painting, a bounce house and a make-your-own-sandwich station.
+There will be international entertainment all day too, as well as kids’ activities like face-painting, balloon twisting and a make-your-own-sandwich station.

 Venues in Plaza Midwood

 BOOM is an artist-led showcase of experimental and contemporary visual and performance art and is described as a weekend of art, performance and the unexpected.
 There are some family activities.
-The performances in venues like Petra’s, The Rabbit Hole and Snug Harbor are ticketed, but there are free performances all weekend at the Intersection Stage, across the street from Petra’s, as well as free performances and events on Saturday at International House.
+The performances in venues like Petra’s and Snug Harbor are ticketed, but there are free performances all weekend at the Intersection Stage, across the street from Petra’s, as well as other places in the neighborhood.